Alexander J. SmolaDirector, Amazon Web Services

-InterestsMy primary research interest covers the following four areas:
+InterestsMy primary research interest covers the following areas:

 - Scalability of algorithms.
 This means pushing algorithms to internet scale, distributing them on many (faulty) machines, showing convergence, and modifying models to fit these requirements.
 For instance, randomized techniques are quite promising in this context.
 In other words, I'm interested in big data.